 Codona When my first recording date with ECM was confirmed for Oslo in 1981 I biked right over to Northern Lights Music on University Avenue in St. Paul and bought the two newest ECM releases: Codona II and Meredith Monk’s Dolmen Music.
 The two albums stayed on the turntable at home.
-My girlfriend said, “Can we listen to something else?”
+My girlfriend Barb said, “Can we listen to something else?”
 I said, “I’m gonna be on the label!”
 She said, “Yes, that’s good, congratulations, very nice.
 Can we listen to something else?”

 Monk In February of 2017 Meredith gave a concert and workshop at my daughter’s college just south of the Twin Cities.
 We met Meredith backstage, and I arranged to drive her the next day from her hotel in Minneapolis to the Walker Art Center.
 She would spend the afternoon being squired around the Merce Cunningham exhibit by museum director Philip Bither.
-We took the long way to the Walker, talking intently enough that I drove off Groveland Terrace and smashed into an orange traffic cone.
+We took the long way to the Walker, talking so intently that I drove off Groveland Terrace and smashed into an orange traffic cone.
 At one point she said, “So, did you ever meet Colin or Nana?
 Don?”
 I said, “No, never, I wish I had.”
 She paused.
 She said, “That was really something.
 What a time.”
 Pause.

 Saluzzi Manfred called from his office and said, “Come here, listen.
 Listen to this.”
 I went in, sat down, and we listened to a test pressing of “Kultrum.”
 It’s rare to sit and just listen to music, rarer still to sit and listen to an entire album with its producer.
 Years later I went to see Dino play at the Fine Line Music Café in Minneapolis when he was on tour with Al Di Meola.
-I introduced myself by handing him a copy of my most recent album and a CD of “Kultrum” for him to sign.
+I introduced myself by handing him a copy of my most recent album, a Sharpie, and a CD of “Kultrum” for him to sign.
 Dino didn’t speak much English.
 He smiled, put both his hands over his heart, and bowed slightly.